maticnetwork/nightfall-sdk/README.md

 ### Commits

-We are following the convetional commits specification for our commits. https://www.conventionalcommits.org/en/v1.0.0/
+We are following the conventional commits specification for our commits. https://www.conventionalcommits.org/en/v1.0.0/
 For this we're using commitzen to help us in the commits creation.